Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 For indolent cases, observation is warranted.
 Surgery is performed when resection is possible.
 Liver transplant has been used with aggressive liver lesions, both with and without metastases.[

-For more aggressive cases, multiple medications have been used, including interferon, thalidomide, sorafenib, pazopanib, and sirolimus.[
+For more aggressive cases, several different drugs have been used, including interferon, thalidomide, sorafenib, pazopanib, and sirolimus.[

 A multi-institutional case series reported on 24 patients aged 2 to 26 years with epithelioid hemangioendothelioma.[